 But while the touch points in a typical customer journey feel like they may be multiplying by the minute, there are a several marketing and advertising tools out there that can help marketers take advantage of each opportunity a touchpoint represents along the way.

 For example, if you wanted to target abandoned shopping carts, you could plan to reach that group of users through a combination of tactics.
-Depending on your technology stack, this might include an Oracle-powered email, a Twitter ad, and an Appboy-powered mobile push notification.
+Depending on your technology stack, this might include an Oracle-powered email, a Twitter ad, and a Braze-powered mobile push notification.

 When it comes to deploying these tools to drive conversion, though, it’s often impractical to do so in a timely fashion, and without creating a negative customer experience.